-Gerard Grega ("Requester") submitted a request ("Request") to Weatherly Area School District ("District") pursuant to the Right-to-Know Law ("RTKL"), 65 P.S. §§ 67.101 et seq., seeking text messages and emails between the District and Slusser Law firm.
-The District partially denied the Request, arguing the emails are subject to attorney-client privilege and text messages do not exist.
+Gerard Grega ("Requester") submitted a request ("Request") to Weatherly Area School District ("District") pursuant to the Right-to-Know Law ("RTKL"), 65 P.S. §§ 67.101 et seq., seeking the District's invoices from Slusser Law firm.
+The District denied the Request, arguing stating that the invoices are subject to attorney-client privilege and certain invoices do not exist.
 The Requester appealed to the Office of Open Records ("OOR").
 For the reasons set forth in this Final Determination, the appeal is granted, and the District is required to take additional action as directed.